Keelung & Heping Island | Taiwan

 The French forces suffered few casualties in battle but lost hundreds of men to cholera and typhoid.
 The remains of at least 600 lie in the French Military Cemetery in Keelung, also known as the Sino-French War Memorial Park.
 The cemetery is about halfway between Keelung’s railway station and Heping Island; several bus services stop nearby, or you can visit as part of a Life of Taiwan private guided tour.

-Like almost every part of Taiwan, Keelung saw rapid development during the 1895-1945 period of Japanese rule, yet it remains thoroughly and enjoyable ‘Taiwanese’ in terms of lifestyle.
+Like almost every part of Taiwan, Keelung saw rapid development during the 1895-1945 period of Japanese rule, yet it remains thoroughly and enjoyable ‘Taiwanese’ in terms of culture, cuisine, and atmosphere.

 Arriving or leaving by ship